wwnorton/design-system/website/docs/components/index.md

 	<FeatureCard title="Radio Group" slug="radio-group"
 		media={<FeatureImage />}
 	>
-		A radio group allows the user to select one item from a list of related items.
+		A radio group allows the user to select one option from a set of related options.
 	</FeatureCard>
 	<FeatureCard title="Switch" slug="switch"
 		media={<FeatureImage />}